JordiPolo/minos/README.md

 To just inspect the generated scenarios but not create any request do:
 ```
-minos ls
+./minos -f my_openapi.yaml ls
 ```

 ### Testing scenarios
-To run the scenarios as a test suite:
+To run the scenarios as a test suite, running all scenarios (-a):
 ```
-minos verify -n
+./minos -a -f my_openapi.yaml verify -n
 ```

 - `-n` will instruct Minos to allow errors codes to not have strict schemas.